Skip to content

 2.1 Purpose of Processing.
 The Customer Personal Data is being provided, and TD is Processing the Customer Personal Data, for Advertising Purposes on Customer’s behalf and/or in furtherance of the provision of the Services noted in the TOUs.
 Schedule 1 (Scope of Processing) describes the subject matter and details of the Processing of Customer Personal Data.

 2.2 Processor and Controller Responsibilities.
-The parties acknowledge and agree that, except in circumstances where Section 2.10 applies, between TD and Customer: (a) TD is a Processor or the equivalent of Customer Personal Data under Applicable Privacy Law; (b) Customer is a Controller or the equivalent of Customer Personal Data under Applicable Privacy Law; and © each party will comply with the obligations applicable to it under Applicable Privacy Law with respect to the Processing of Customer Personal Data.
+The parties acknowledge and agree that, except in circumstances where Section 2.10 applies, between TD and Customer: (a) TD is a Processor or the equivalent of Customer Personal Data under Applicable Privacy Law; (b) Customer is a Controller or the equivalent of Customer Personal Data under Applicable Privacy Law; and (c) each party will comply with the obligations applicable to it under Applicable Privacy Law with respect to the Processing of Customer Personal Data.

 2.3 Authorization by Third-Party Controller.
-If Customer is a Processor to a third-party Controller, Customer warrants to TD that Customer’s instructions and actions with respect to Customer Personal Data, including its appointment of TD as another Processor, have been authorized by the relevant Customer.
+If Customer is a Processor to a third-party Controller, Customer warrants to TD that Customer’s instructions and actions with respect to Customer Personal Data, including its appointment of TD as another Processor, have been authorized by the relevant Controller.

 2.4 Customer Instructions.
-Customer instructs TD to Process Customer Personal Data: (a) in accordance with the TOUs; (b) to provide the Services, Platform and any related technical support; © as further specified via Customer’s use of the Services and Platform (including in the settings and other functionality of the Services and Platform) and any related technical support; and (d) to comply with other reasonable instructions provided by Customer where such instructions are consistent with the terms of the TOUs.
+Customer instructs TD to Process Customer Personal Data: (a) in accordance with the TOUs; (b) to provide the Services, Platform and any related technical support; (c) as further specified via Customer’s use of the Services and Platform (including in the settings and other functionality of the Services and Platform) and any related technical support; and (d) to comply with other reasonable instructions provided by Customer where such instructions are consistent with the terms of the TOUs.
 Customer will ensure that its instructions for the Processing of Personal Data shall comply with Applicable Privacy Law.
 In the event that Reseller utilizes the Platform on Customer’s behalf, Customer represents and warrants that any instructions for Processing provided by Reseller have been authorised by Customer and Customer acknowledges and agrees that TD will adhere to such instructions as if by they were provided by Customer.

 2.5 Customer Processing.
 Customer may have the ability to take Customer Personal Data from the Platform, including in transaction logs, event feeds, or other mechanisms.
 Customer hereby acknowledges that it has the responsibility to ensure that it has a legal basis for any Processing of any data that it acquires from the Platform.